Frequently Asked Questions

 Superannuation is money for your retirement.
 You accumulate super while you are working in order to provide you with an income in retirement.

-If you are over 18, your employer is generally required to pay you 11%* on top of your ordinary time earnings into a superannuation account.
+If you are aged 18 or older, your employer is generally required to pay you 12% on top of your ordinary time earnings into a superannuation account.
+This increased from 11.5% on 1 July 2025.

 What is SG?

 SG stands for Superannuation Guarantee and is the super your employer is required to pay.
-This is currently 11%* of your ordinary time earnings.
+This is currently 12% of your ordinary time earnings.
+This increased from 11.5% on 1 July 2025.

 How long can it take for a contribution to be seen in my account?